 Classic wide brimmed hat

 A Fedora is a men’s felt hat creased lengthwise down the crown and pinched on the front on both sides.
 The Fedora is not defined by this creasing, however.
-Fedoras are also be creased with teardrop crowns, diamond crowns, centre dents, and others.
-The positioning of pinches can vary.
+Fedoras are also creased with teardrop crowns, diamond crowns, centre dents, and other creases.
+The positioning of crown pinches can vary.

-Fedoras were sold open crown (uncreased) early on, leaving the owner to create his own crease himself.
+Fedoras were sold initially open crown (uncreased), leaving the wearer to create the crease himself.
 Hat makers by the 1950s started blocking the various crease designs into the hats which is now the standard.

-Fedoras can be found in nearly any colour imaginable, but black, grey, tan, and brown are the most popular.
+Fedoras can be found in nearly any colour imaginable, but black, grey, tan, and brown are the most popular and traditional colours.